Outbreaks

 Salmonellosis Outbreak Likelihood Synopsis

-The likelihood of a large outbreak in both the Western and Eastern United States is elevated this year, due to the increased likelihood of Pine Siskin irruptions in both regions.
-Pine Siskins are more likely to irrupt in the West compared to the East.
+There is a slightly elevated likelihood of a large outbreak in both the Western and Eastern United States (see colored regions below) this year, due to the moderate likelihood of Pine Siskin irruptions in both regions.
+Our prediction for the 2025-2026 winter is that Pine Siskins are more likely to irrupt in the West compared to the East.
 Click here or on the “Irruptions” tab above to see predictions for the Pine Siskin and seven other irruptive species.

 Row